vitessio/website/content/en/docs/reference/vreplication/v1/switchreads.md

 ---

 {{< info >}}
-Starting with Vitess 11.0 you should use the [VReplication v2 commands](../../vreplication/v2)
+Starting with Vitess 11.0 you should use the [SwitchTraffic VReplication v2 commands](../../vreplication/switchtraffic)
 {{< /info >}}

 ### Command